mbwilding/pixark-docker/README.md

 ## Persistence

-The persistence directory to mount is `/persistence`
+Make a group and user both with the name `steam` with the id `1000` and mount the persistence directory to `/persistence`